spacepy/spacepy/Doc/source/tips.rst

             1    0.000    0.000    0.000    0.000 {isinstance}
             1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

-Overall think really hard before you write a for loop or a list comprehension.
+In summary, when working on arrays it's worth taking the time to think about whether you can get the results you need without for-loops or list comprehensions.
+The small amount of development time will likely be recouped very quickly.

 .. _IDL: http://www.ittvis.com/language/en-us/productsservices/idl.aspx
 .. _Matlab: http://www.mathworks.com/products/matlab/